yomimono/oauth2_server/README.md

 # what's not implemented, but hopefully someday will be?

-* garbage collection of expired state items
+* quicker garbage collection of `state`s that never receive a valid code
 * rate limiting
 * a nice service on port 80 that redirects you to the TLS server
 * user-friendly HTTP bodies for browser rendering